taiharry108/captcha_recognition/README.md

 $ python main.py --arch Model1 --model_file model1.pt
 ```
 This trains the preset **Model1** which is Convolutional Neural Network(CNN) consisting of two convolutional layers and two fully-connected layers.
 The parameters of the trained model is saved to **model1.pt**.
 The training and testing history are also saved, by default, to **Model1.json**

+## Jupyter notebook demo with [fastai](https://github.com/fastai/fastai "fastai")

+This [notebook](https://github.com/taiharry108/captcha_recognition/blob/master/Captcha_Recognition.ipynb "notebook") makes use of the fastai libaray, which is a high level library built on top of PyTorch which simplifies training fast and accurate neural nets using modern best practices, to build the captcha solver.
+Model training time is under 10 minutes with Google Colab and the captcha accuracy is up to 98%.